electron/electronjs.org-old/data/blog/i18n-updates.md

 ## Contributing Guide
 - **WIP**
-- link to translation constributing doc on repo that zeke is writing
+- link to translation contributing doc on repo that zeke is writing